-Some of these companies happen to offer commissions for online referrals.
+Affiliate Note: Some of these companies happen to offer commissions for online referrals.
 Other ones don’t.
-This doesn’t affect my choice, but where available, I made point of using the right type of link so that this blog will get a credit if you end up becoming a customer.
+My goal is that this doesn’t affect my choice, but where available, I made point of using the right type of link so that this blog will get a credit if you end up becoming a customer.
 It’s a nice and fully optional way to help out this blog if you choose to do so.

 Related Article: Watching your ‘Stash… with Mint

 I switched to Google Fi in 2015 for worldwide, $20-per-month phone service that just works.
 I haven’t looked back since – amazing coverage, easy international roaming, and super simple billing.

 I don’t have time to keep pace with ongoing changes in the cellular marketplace, so I teamed up with my friend Chris.
 He maintains his own list of the best cheap mobile phone plans on the Coverage Critic page here on MMM.

 For readers up north, Chris keeps a separate list of recommended services in Canada.